 Robotic Radiosurgery Systems

 Robotic Radiosurgery delivers beams of high dose radiation (similar to IMRT) to the prostate and include the CyberKnife and Novalis Systems.
 Prior to the procedure, the patient is imaged with a CT scan to determine the size, shape and location of the prostate.
 Computer software generates a treatment plan to match the desired IMRT radiation dose while limiting radiation exposure to the surrounding healthy tissue.
 The CyberKnife System’s computer-controlled robot slowly moves around the patient to the various locations from which it will deliver radiation to the tumor over 5- (sometimes less), 30-, and 90-minute sessions.
 In the Novalis System, CT images are used to position the patient on a robotic table that manipulates the patient to a fixed radiation beam.
-Our center does not use Robotic Radiosurgery because no data show superiority to our IMRT/IGRT method.
+Through Terk Oncology, radiosurgery can be considered for low risk tumors.